UNDP-UNBL/elsa-documentation/docs/guidance/peru/03_anexxes.rst

        outcomes.
 Values typically range from "0" (no importance) to "10"

        (extremely high importance).
-     - The default weightings for the Ecuador spatial prioritization analysis were
+     - The default weightings for the Peru ELSA analysis were

        developed collaboratively through stakeholder engagement sessions.